thesergioliveira/password-application/README.md

 ## Getting Started

 Instructions to come here.
-Please wait, this README.md file is a work in progress...
+Please wait, this readme is a work in progress...

 <!--
 This is an example of how you may give instructions on setting up your project locally.